vidarh/writing-a-compiler-in-ruby/README.md

 **NOTE** This is still wildly incomplete.

-## Status as of May 10th 2019

- * Gets substantially further during code generation.
-Currently fails somewhere during initialization of the Array eigenclass, which means it gets probably about 1/3 through the code generation stage before it fails.

-## Status as of May 4th 2019
+## Status as of May 16th 2019

 (see commit history for README.md for past updates; I will consolidate this regularly to be current state only)

 This is *all new* as of April, as I finally started playing with it again:

+ * The bootstrapped compiler does currently fails during code generation *after* processing the top layer of code.
+This means code to set up all classes and functions defined in the core library has been output (~6k lines of asm; this is about 10% through the code generation for a "hello world").

+ Currently generation fails in `Compiler#output_functions`.
+A couple of the workarounds to get me that far is still sitting in my working dir as I want to see if they're actually required or if I was overzealous, but should be pushed within a few days.

  * When compiling the compiler with itself with a slightly modified driver, it successfully parses all of itself and produces identical output to when run under MRI.
 This does not mean the parse is complete (it absolutely is not),